 Figure C-6 below shows spatial geometry for each of four feature categories Location, Limit, Zone and Space.

 The locationByText attribute is an attribute that allows a textual description.
 There are some situations where MLB authoritative documents do not geometrically describe all boundaries of a zone.
-This may be for political or legal reasons so that the dataset is not prejudicial.
 If both spatial geometry and text are both provided then the geometry may be considered as an approximation and the text as the authoritative description.
+With respect to locationByText, the presence of inconsistencies or discrepancies in information provided by different states does not indicate the existence of a dispute among the relevant states.

 Feature to feature relations are allowed between the Location, Limit, Zone and Space type features.
 This will allow one to associate particular treaty or control points to delimit curves and particular curves to bound zones.
 Since administrative attributes such as Rights only apply to Zones and Spaces it is necessary to have a mechanism to relate a Zone or a Space to Limits and Location points when the geometric elements are not described.